What is the Wayback Machine?

 - If you find a link to an archived site or page on the HotPeachPages that has no currently useful information, or if the site or page is back on the internet, please email us to let us know.

-1We are not responsible for the quality of the sites listed.
+1We are not responsible for the quality of the resources listed.
 They are provided as a reference only.